matusnovak/fineframework/tutorials/data-json-simple.md

 ## Encoding

-The following code is a simple way to create a data structure using ffw::Var and encoding it as JSON.
+The following code is a simple way to create a data structure using ffw::Any and encoding it as JSON.
 Note that an exception can be thrown if:

 * the root node of the data structure is not object or array
 * any of the values contain invalid data type, only the following are valid: (ffw::Object, ffw::Array, any signed or unsigned integer, bool, std::string or const char*, any floating point).
 For example, you can not encode a C++ reference, or pointer, or class, etc...